Sun Tran: Sun Link

+Sun Shuttle

+Sun Tran operates 10 Sun Shuttle routes, which connect outlying neighborhoods to Sun Tran and Sun Express service.
+As of 2024, service in Ajo is operated by Ajo Transportation.

+Sun Van

+Sun Van is a paratransit service that offers alternative transportation for riders that are unable to use fixed-route buses because of a disability.
+Trips must be reserved 1-7 days in advance.
+In 2022, Sun Tran launched an app that allows riders to track their reserved shuttle in real time.

 Fares

-NOTE: all fares are free since late March 2020 due to the ongoing COVID-19 outbreak up to further notice.
-Until driver shields are in place, all riders must board & alight at the rear doors.
+NOTE: all fares are free since late March 2020 ever since the COVID-19 outbreak.

-The basic fare is $1.75.
-Reduced fare for low-income, persons with disabilities, seniors at least 65 and Medicare cardholders is $0.75 (with a valid SunGO ID & card).
-The express bus fare is $2.35.
+The basic rate is free to all.
+Previously, it was $1.75; reduced fare for low-income, persons with disabilities, seniors at least 65 and Medicare cardholders was $0.75 (with a valid SunGO ID & card).
+The express bus fare was $2.35.
 No fares apply to kids under 6 with fare-paying rider, limit 3.
-All fares can be paid with a SunGo card, which utilises smart card technology, and can be loaded with cash value or passes.
-24-hour passes ($4) & 30-day tickets ($48) are available.
-The University of Arizona provides discounted passes for eligible students, faculty and staff through the UA's Parking and Transportation Services.
+All fares used to be paid with a SunGo smart card, which can be loaded with cash value or passes.
+24-hour passes ($4) & 30-day tickets ($48) were available.
+The University of Arizona provided discounted passes for eligible students, faculty and staff through the UA's Parking and Transportation Services.

 Fleet

 Current fleet

-Sun Tran has an active fleet of 237 buses.
+Sun Tran has an active fleet of 126 buses.
+In 2008, Sun Tran signed a contract with Gillig to purchase 119 biodiesel buses.
+This was done to avoid the need to expand CNG fueling capacity at its depot.
+However, Sun Tran plans to replace all diesel buses with CNG buses by FY26.

-Retired Fleet
+Retired fleet

 Note that this is by no means a complete listing of retired vehicles that have operated for Sun Tran and/or its predecessors.

-Current Routes

-Sun Tran operates 29 regular routes and 13 express routes, as well as 10 Sun Shuttle routes, a neighborhood transit service.
-Most regular routes provide service from 6am to 11pm.
-A few routes provide service until midnight.
-Sun Tran does not provide overnight service.